DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 If the players arrive here in Exethanter’s company to discuss the *Tome of Strahd* or the Ladies of the Fanes, he responds as follows:

 * **Tome of Strahd.** If the players give Exethanter the *Tome of Strahd*, he inspects it for a few moments, using his ghostly *mage hand* to flip through the pages while stroking his beard thoughtfully.
 “A fascinating cipher," he murmurs.
 “It’s one I’m not intimately familiar with, but I enjoyed a hobby of cryptography in my youth, and the structure here is similar to some I have read in the past."
-If the players appear interested, Exethanter suggests that they leave it with him for analysis, noting (without boasting) that he should require “no more than—oh, forty-eight hours to crack it."
-(Exethanter promises to communicate any findings to the players via his *sending* spell.)
+If the players appear interested, Exethanter suggests that they leave it with him for analysis, noting (without boasting) that he should require “no more than—oh, an hour or two to crack it."
+(Exethanter welcomes the players to rest a while in his quarters whilst he focuses on deciphering the code.)
 * **Ladies of the Fanes.** If the player ask for a means to commune with or conjure the diminished essence of a vestige (e.g., the remnants of a deity), he directs the players to his spellbook, which documents the incantation, components, and instructions for carrying out the *Rite of Conjured Divinity* (see below).
 (The players, he promises, are free to copy the spells therein for their own use if they wish to.)

 > [!info]+ **The Rite of Conjured Divinity**